The Bankrate promise

 The aggregate method

 Sometimes employers pay bonuses alongside regular wages.
 In this situation, your employer must use the aggregate method to calculate the initial tax withholding on your bonus.
-The result is often a headache for the employer who is figuring the tax withholdings and possibly more money withheld from your bonus.

 With the aggregate method, the tax withholding on your bonus is calculated at your regular income tax rate.
 The withholding rate is based on your tax bracket.
 Often, when taxes on wages plus bonuses are calculated together this way, your initial tax withholding is higher.